Smoked brisket can be a hard cut of meat to master.

 While it is important to give some thought to the type of wood you plan on using to smoke brisket, you should also consider the size.
 The size of wood you need will depend on the type of smoker and the size of the brisket that you plan to cook.

-The three most common sizes of wood for smoking brisket are:
+The foour most common sizes or types of wood for smoking brisket are: